GreenDoge-Network/greendoge-blockchain/README.md

 ## Latest News
 - We specifically compared [the GreenDoge Issuance Schedule](https://docs.google.com/spreadsheets/d/e/2PACX-1vRRxSd9cvJlPSspm63RYWPzLk82jB4lPZZT9pg8pGLLHiwLZJvq2R26TncCBzQPWuK1GX0SaOUffzSL/pubhtml) with Chia.
 Help miners and users who support us understand how valuable GDOG coins are in your hands.
-- You can also trade and vote GreenDoge on [Chianow](https://chianow.net/markets) now.
 - The GreenDoge whitepaper v1.0.0 was officially released and the emission schedule was confirmed, downloads at https://greendoge.dog/whitepaper.

 ## Installing